taringamberini/octopress-static-comments/README.md

 by ensuring that the filenames are based around the date/time of comment submission.

-Of course, the tricky bit in all this is getting the comments from your users into the filesystem.
-For that, I'm using the `commentsubmit.php` in this repo, which simply takes all the fields in your comment form, dumps them straight into YAML, and e-mails it to me.
-However, you can do whatever you like -- save them somewhere on your webserver for you to scp down later, or go the whole hog and have them automatically committed to your git repo and the site regenerated.

 E-mailing the comments to you, though, is a fairly natural workflow.
 You just save the comments out to your `_comments` directory, then re-generate the site and upload.
 This provides a natural "moderation" mechanism, at the